lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 We plan to run open source software on this data and generate results.
 Once we get results, we then want to clean the output and plot our findings.

-In this workshop I will divide the tasks at hand and provide some of the tools I have found useful while parsing multiple files.
+In this workshop I will divide the tasks at hand and provide some of the tools I have found useful while parsing large multiple files.

 ## Exercises